 - Obtaining a Capital Verification Report by a Certified Public Accountant (CPA).
 This process typically takes 3-4 weeks to complete and be issued the proper form by the CPA.

 - Obtaining a financial certificate registration.
 The WFOE certificate of approval will contain an approval number, the date of approval, total investment, and other relevant information.

 It is worth noting that activities such as marketing, branding, business development, quality control, etc. do not necessarily require the setup of an entity in China.
 New Horizons will simply become the “Employer of Record” of your staff in China.
 Further, we will ensure that the employee signs a compliant labor contract in China, with our local entity.

 New Horizons HR team will take care of the payroll and tax declaration, while the employee will be exclusively working for your project as a normal employee.

 In summary, compared to registering a business in most Western countries, registering a business in China is challenging work filled with paperwork.

-Additionally, a WFOE only needs to ensure that the company is capable, qualified, and has incredible affiliations; procedural knowledge and relationship with the local authorities, as this makes the application process easy and time-saving.
+Additionally, it would only need to ensure that the company is capable, qualified, and has incredible affiliations; procedural knowledge, and relationship with the local authorities, as this makes the application process easy and time-saving.

-For more information about WFOE setting up in China, detailed requirements, and procedures, contact us today and we will provide the needed assistance.
+For more information about setting up a wholly-owned foreign enterprise in China, detailed requirements, and procedures, contact us today and we will provide the needed assistance.